TAYLORYINGBHANDARI/Pewlett-Hackard-Analysis/README.md

 <img width="379" alt="image" src="https://user-images.githubusercontent.com/85265816/127754766-661a0ce7-52af-4990-adc6-9ddb7f13bf0e.png">

 There will be a low eligible amount for mentorship program (1549).
-The good part is most of the mmentor eligile employees are senior staffa nd senior engineer.
+The good part is most of the mmentor eligile employees are senior staff and senior engineer.
-They are the major force and sure will continue to mentor next generation employees and drive up the company revenue.
+They are the major force and sure will continue to mentor next generation employees and hope continue to drive up revenues for company.

 <img width="444" alt="image" src="https://user-images.githubusercontent.com/85265816/127754769-ed3a38fa-b3f0-4591-ac85-6cb376968a47.png">